urbanjost/M_intrinsics/docs/intrinsics.md

 - **a1**
-  : The first argument determines the type and kind of the returned value, and of any remaining arguments as well as being a member of the set of values to find the maximum (most positive) value of.
+  : The first argument determines the type and kind of the returned value, and of any remaining arguments as well.

 - **a2,a3,...**
-  : the remaining arguments of which to find the maximum value(s) of.
+  : the remaining arguments of the set of values to search for a maximum in.

   : There must be at least two arguments to **max(3)**.

 ### **Result**